Compositionality/compositionality-latex-template/README.md

 The class is derived from `article.cls' available from [CTAN](https://www.ctan.org/pkg/article).
 The class may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c of this license or (at your option) any later version.

 ## Bugs and issues
-Please open a bug report in our bug-tracker under https://github.com/compositionality/latex-template/issues.
+Please help us by opening a bug report in our bug-tracker under https://github.com/compositionality/latex-template/issues.
-Please help us reproduce any problem by providing the full source of a minimal working LaTeX file, as well as the log file showing the error.
+Please reproduce any problem by providing the full source of a minimal working LaTeX file, as well as the log file showing the error.

 ## Future changes
 List of changes to the compositionalityarticle class that we would like to implement: